 Advance PP Slide 26 Camp La-No-Che and Tipisa 40th

 Here are two patches side by side that have essentially the same background.
 They’re both colorful, they both have a bright contrasting border, and they both have a key item.
 They both have the same parts, except that the parts have been emphasized differently.
 Which way works better?
-(The one with the strong key item) Why is that? these to patches have the same wording position on the outside, a key item in the same center, the same coloring, all the parts are in the same places, except that some of the parts are two different sizes and one has a strong color contrast than the other.
+(The one with the strong key item) Why is that?
+These to patches have the same wording position on the outside, a key item in the same center, the same coloring, all the parts are in the same places, except that some of the parts are two different sizes and one has a strong color contrast than the other.
 Which do you prefer?
 (Get general responses)

 Is it possible for a patch to have wasted open space?